binarymax/bifrost/README.md

 Tells Bifrost that the app is connected to the network (on by default)

+	This method accepts no parameters

 ### offline

 Tells Bifrost that the app is not connected to the network (on by default).
 When Bifrost is offline, it will queue any remote requests to be called when a connection is made.

+	This method accepts no parameters

+### on

+Subscribes a function to a custom event

+	@name     :: The name of the event type
+	@callback :: the function to be called when the event fires

+### off

+Unsubscribes a function from a custom event

+	@name     :: The name of the event type
+	@callback :: the function to be removed from the subscription (must be the same as on)

+If @callback is blank, all functions are unsubscribed from the event

+### trigger

+Fires a custom event

+	@name :: The name of the event to fire
+	@data :: The data to send to the event callback

+### get

+Performs an ajax GET request to a remote resource

+	@url      :: The URL to request
+	@data     :: The querystring object for the request
+	@callback :: The function to call with the response

+*Note: the data parameter must be given, for no data, use null*

+### head

+Performs an ajax HEAD request to a remote resource

+	@url      :: The URL to request
+	@data     :: The querystring object for the request
+	@callback :: The function to call with the response

+*Note: the data parameter must be given, for no data, use null*

+### post

+Performs an ajax POST request to a remote resource

+	@url      :: The URL to request
+	@data     :: The body object for the request
+	@callback :: The function to call with the response

+*Note: the data parameter must be given, for no data, use null*

+### put

+Performs an ajax PUT request to a remote resource

+	@url      :: The URL to request
+	@data     :: The body object for the request
+	@callback :: The function to call with the response

+*Note: the data parameter must be given, for no data, use null*

+### del

+Performs an ajax DELETE request to a remote resource

+	@url      :: The URL to request
+	@data     :: null
+	@callback :: The function to call with the response

+*Note: the data parameter must be given but is always ignored, use null*